Krecharles/Stencyl-Dialogue-API/README.md

 # Stencyl-Dialogue-API
 An API that not only displays animated text but also handles inputs, such as text or multiple choice.
+This code has been written for a game event organized by the [Luxembourg Tech School](http://www.techschool.lu/) and is used in a game called Back Home.

 ![alt text](https://github.com/Krecharles/Stencyl-Dialogue-API/blob/master/Text%20Image.png)